-The BLS estimates that this career field will continue to expand by 18% through 2020.
-The bureau estimates that the median annual salary earned by sociologists working in criminal justice is $72,300.
+The BLS estimates that employment is projected to remain about the same through 2024.
+The bureau estimates that the median annual salary earned by sociologists is $79,750.

 Court reporters are vital for legal proceedings, providing verbatim transcripts of what is said in open court, legal meetings, depositions and hearings.
 Most work for local and state governments, but some operate as freelance court reporters.
 Freelance court reporters are typically paid for their time and per page for transcripts.

-The BLS estimates that as of May 2014 there were 18,000 court reporters employed nationwide earning an average salary of $55,000.
-The bureau estimates that the career field should see a growth rate of about 10% through 2022.
+The BLS estimates that as of May 2016 there were almost 18,000 court reporters employed nationwide earning a median salary of $51,320.
+The bureau estimates that the career field should see a growth rate of about 2% through 2024.

 Paralegals, also known as legal assistants, primarily work for law firms or government agencies, assisting attorneys with trial preparation, depositions and client meetings.
 Paralegals also work on drafting pleadings and motions and perform legal research.

-The BLS said this career field will grow by 18% through 2020.
-As of May 2014, the bureau estimates there were more than 272,000 legal assistants employed nationwide earning an average salary of $51,800.
+The BLS said this career field will grow by 8% through 2024.
+As of May 2016, the bureau estimates there were more than 277,000 legal assistants employed nationwide earning a median annual salary of $49,500.